What is Produce Safety University (PSU)?

 - School Nutrition Association (SNA)

-Videos, fact sheets, webinars, and training presentations are posted on the FNS website on the Produce Safety Resources Page.
+Videos, fact sheets, webinars, and training presentations are posted on the FNS website on the Produce Safety Resources Page, including a PSU background document and a summary of PSU's impact on graduates.